Temple Theatre

 Opened: 2/1/09

-Closed: 1957
+Closed: 1956

-Current Use:
+Current Use: Parking Lot

 Screens: 1

-Seating: Slope
+Seating: Slope 844 seats

 Profile

 Originally opened as the Temple Theatre, on February 1, 1909, this was one of the first movie theatres in Orange County.
-Initially operated by L.A.
+Initially operated by A.M.
+Roberts and L.A.
 Schlesinger, the theatre was closed in July of 1915 in favor of the nearby West End Theatre, which was billed as the first venue constructed especially for the showing of “cinematography productions” (the Temple having been originally constructed for non film purposes).

 The theatre was reopened on September 24, 1936, as Walker’s Theatre, by Charles Walker and his son.
 The Walkers were also behind the Princess Theatre, Walker’s State (West End) and the New Walker (later known as the Fox West Coast) in Santa Ana.
-By 1952 Cabaret Theatres had taken over operation of the venue, primarily operating the site for hold overs and B level films.
-Circa 1957, Cabaret underwent financial difficulties and defaulted on a series of loans, closing the Temple/Walker for good.
+This second life saw the venue heavily remodeled, in an Art Deco style, for a reported cost of $75,000.

 Images